XiansAiPlatform/XiansAi.PublicDocs/docs/2-knowledge/1-manage-knowledge.md

 1. Log in to the XiansAI portal
 2. Navigate to the Knowledge section
-3. Click the "Create New Instruction" button
+3. Click the "Create New" button

 ![Create Knowledge](../images/create-instruction.png)